Installation¶

 macOS

-setup.sh installs Docker Desktop via Homebrew (brew install --cask docker) then exits.
+install.sh installs Docker Desktop via Homebrew (brew install --cask docker) then exits.
 Open Docker Desktop, start it, then re-run the script.
-On a second pass it will proceed to the Ollama native install prompt.

-For GPU support, nvidia-smi must return output before you run setup.sh.
+For GPU support, nvidia-smi must return output before you run install.sh.
 Install your NVIDIA driver first.
 The Container Toolkit installation will fail silently if the driver is not present.

 Step 3 — (Optional) Edit .env¶